IBM/cp4ba-labs/Bring-up/README.md

 **Track 3 - Administrator Role**

 - **[Bring-up Lab](Lab%20Guide%20-%20Bring-up%20Lab.pdf)**: Learn how to quickly bring-up an Enterprise deployment of IBM CP4BA.

+  **Note:** Lab as documented here only can be compleded in the context of a Tech Jam.
+If you like to bring-up your own CP4BA instance simply follow the **[CP4BA rapid deployment project](https://github.com/IBM/cp4ba-rapid-deployment)**

   **Approximate Duration**: 12 hours